 Canary Wharf Lights

 Start the new year by visiting Canary Wharf Connected By Light.
 This is a new replacement for the annual Winter Festival, due to the pandemic.
 The artwork here is made to be admired, from a distance due to the situation we are currently in.
-However, you can see the artwork display right until 27th February.
+However, you can see the artwork displayed right until 27th February.

 There are nine installations to admire, although I caught 7 of them due to the weather conditions I visited.
-It was pouring with rain all of a sudden, so I managed to capture as much as I could.
+It was pouring rain all of a sudden, so I managed to capture as much as I could.
 You can find the rest of the installations here.
 These installations can be viewed at any time of the day, but are best seen after dusk as they switch off at 10 pm daily.

 There are 9 installations to witness around Canary Wharf these are: